 Which problems re-appeared six months after launch, just in a new format?

-Examination of the four layers of digital transformation.
+Examines the four layers of digital transformation.

-Common implementation traps that derail projects.
+Details common implementation traps that derail projects.

-Design principals that drive successful modernization efforts.
+Shares design principals that drive successful modernization.

-Activities you can run with leaders, staff, and members.
+Provides activities you can run with leaders, staff, and members and better decision dashboards to track the right KPIs.